AlexanderDavid/SentenceToEmojiTranslation/README.md

-# Naive Sentence to Emoji Translation
+# Sentence to Emoji Translation
 A naive chunking approach to summarizing a sentence to emoji translation using sent2vec and some of emoji2vec's dataset.
 This is a final senior research project for my undergraduate degree at Clarion University.

 ## Algorithm Explanation